Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 In v5 of the nugets tracks or pageorder was extracted in a non-breaking way from App.cs.
 The old way was deprecated in v6 and now removed in v7.

-The new way of defining page order in v5 has not really changed in v7, but some interfaces has moved namespace.
+The new way of defining page order in v5 has not really changed in v7, but some interfaces have been moved to a different namespace.

-If you don't have any classes implementing IPageOrder you can safely move on to [Moving code form App.cs and removing it](#moving-code-from-appcs-and-removing-it)
+If you don't have any classes implementing IPageOrder, you can safely move on to [Moving code form App.cs and removing it](#moving-code-from-appcs-and-removing-it)

 If you do have a class implementing IPageOrder here are some changes in namespace that might be helpful to know:
 * The namespace for IPageOrder has changed from __Altinn.App.Services.Interfaces__ to `Altinn.App.Core.Features.PageOrder`